NathanaelSpecht/Engine/README.md

 My name is Nathan Specht.
 I'm the founder of Trees in Space.
 This is the engine we use at Trees in Space for game development.

-If you're looking for API or modding information, check the docs folder.
+If you're looking for API documentation, check the docs folder.

 Installation instructions are in INSTALL.md